 “The Task Force determined that there seems to be a great need for educating parents, students, teachers, school bus drivers, motorists, law enforcement agencies, etc., on Louisiana statutes, school bus safety and related topics,” he said.

 As for SB 204’s lack of necessary funding, according to Horne, Louisiana currently faces a more than $300 million deficit for the remainder of FY 2016-17.

 He said that school districts statewide have already experienced budget cuts—there are possibly more on the horizon—and “any unfunded mandates place additional hardships of local school districts.”

 “The task force agrees that, ideally, all measures that enhance student safety—whether applicable to passengers in school buses or other motor vehicles or to pedestrians who are traveling to or from school or school bus stops—should be pursued; however, fiscal restraints must be taken into consideration, as well,” Horne added.

-The final report was not universally praised by school bus industry.
-Charlie Vits, market development manager for IMMI's Line of SafeGuard school bus seat belts and seating, said the study “contradicts current national recognition for the value of lap shoulder belts on school buses.”
+The final report was not universally praised by the school bus industry.
+Charlie Vits, market development manager for IMMI’s Line of SafeGuard school bus seat belts and seating, said the study “contradicts current national recognition for the value of lap-shoulder belts on school buses.”